ConiCode/configr/README.md

 });

-// You can create a new configr options with different settings than the global one
+// You can create a new configr objects with different settings than the global one
 // It behaves exaclty the same as the global object let modelConfig = new configr.Configr('./models');